 April 4, 2011 | Keck Center, Room 100, 500 Fifth Street, NW, Washington, DC 20001

-This workshop will review the existing international knowledge base and exemplary policies and programs designed to enhance the status and participation of women in science, technology, engineering, and mathematics (STEM) disciplines and careers with a focus on three disciplines: chemistry, mathematics, and computer science.
-It will feature invited presentations and discussions which, using existing international comparative data, will identify the effects of the intersections of gender and race/ethnicity; commonalities and differences among women in these fields; and strategies, policies, and programs that are effective in enhancing women’s participation.
-The workshop presentations and discussions are expected to identify critical gaps in the data and research literatures on women in these fields, and identify comparative data on international differences and commonalities to pinpoint issues and topics for further research on women in STEM fields that transcend national boundaries.
+This workshop reviewed the existing international knowledge base and exemplary policies and programs designed to enhance the status and participation of women in science, technology, engineering, and mathematics (STEM) disciplines and careers with a focus on three disciplines: chemistry, mathematics, and computer science.
+It featured invited presentations and discussions which, using existing international comparative data, identified the effects of the intersections of gender and race/ethnicity; commonalities and differences among women in these fields; and strategies, policies, and programs that are effective in enhancing women’s participation.
+The workshop presentations and discussions were expected to identify critical gaps in the data and research literature on women in these fields, and identify comparative data on international differences and commonalities to pinpoint issues and topics for further research on women in STEM fields that transcend national boundaries.